 The Best Breweries in Barcelona

 Garage Beer Co

-Garage Beer is one of the larger new breweries in Barcelona, and they’re doing some exciting stuff.
-Their bar has 10 taps, mostly their own, but also a couple of guests.
+Garage Beer (website) is one of the larger new breweries in Barcelona, and they’re doing some exciting stuff.
+Their original taproom has 10 taps, mostly their own, but also a couple of guests.
 There’s a selection of some local & import bottles as well.